 This guide to Shoshone Falls is not a typical tourist guide.
-I am not a travel writer, I don’t work for a travel agency I am just a simple tourist and this article is written from a real tourists’ perspective, mine.
+I am not a travel writer.
+I don’t work for a travel agency I am just a simple tourist.
+I've written this article from a real tourists’ perspective, mine.

-I hope the photos will also give a proper taste of what is actually there.
+I hope also that my photos will give a small taste of what is actually there.

 Serendipity ~ Shoshone Falls

-We came across a sign for Shoshone Falls that was posted along our route to Boise, where we were heading to visit a friend, ahh sweet serendipity.
+We came across a sign for Shoshone Falls posted along our route to Boise.
+We were heading towards Boise to visit a friend, ahh sweet serendipity.

-We saw the sign post and thought that it looked interesting and we made our way there and when you see the photographs I think that you will agree that it was well worth the detour.
+Before we saw the sign we did not know there was such a place.
+When we saw the sign post we thought that it looked interesting.
+We soon made our way there, and when you see the photographs, I think that you will agree that it was well worth the detour.

 Welcome to Shoshone Falls

-As the sign on the first photograph says welcome to Shoshone Falls or rather to our visit to Shoshone Falls.
+As the sign on the first photograph says, welcome to Shoshone Falls.
+Or rather in this case welcome to our visit to Shoshone Falls.

-There is a fine spray that is thrown up as the water crashes onto the rocks below which if the sun is shining often produces rainbows and at least one of our photos has such a rainbow in it.
+There is a fine spray that is thrown up as the water crashes onto the rocks below.
+If the sun is shining it often produces rainbows and at least one of our photos has such a rainbow in it.

 Rainbow at the Falls